mmbman/Katagiri/jewel-mirror-awareness.md

 Then, it is not within the province of delusion or enlightenment.

 [...] not see delusion or enlightenment in the light of human speculation.
-In that light delusion becomes delusion, opposed to enlightenment, and enlightenment becomes enlightenment opposed to delusion.
+In that light delusion becomes delusion opposed to enlightenment, and enlightenment becomes enlightenment opposed to delusion.

 In that way, even though you attain enlightenment, enlightenment really bothers you.
 If enlightenment really bothers you very much, you don’t want your enlightenment to interact with others.
 You really hold fast to enlightenment, with all your energy.